Best Cordless Cultivators for a Small Garden Reviewed

 - Rear tines are a great option if you’re breaking hard ground, digging large gardens, and for loosening up rocky or hard soil.
 These tillers are larger and less maneuverable than their front tine counterpart.

-A cultivator is designed for stirring in compost or fertilizer, and for mixing up loose soil before planting.
+A cultivator is designed for stirring in compost or fertilizer, and for mixing up the loose soil before planting.
 You can also use them to keep weed growth under control.
 Cultivators will loosen the top layer of soil, making you’re weeding chores go much faster.
 They’re not quite as powerful as a tiller, and won’t be able to loosen hard soil or break hard ground.

 One advantage cultivators have over tillers is that they blend soil much finer.
 Many gardeners prefer to use a cultivator to put the finishing touches on their garden before they start planting seeds.
 Another favorite use of the cultivator is to remove the dead spots in your lawn.
 It’s just the right size to pull up the old grass without destroying your entire lawn.